patrickjuchli/basic-ftp/README.md

 `get/set client.prepareTransfer`

 Provide a function that initializes a data connection.
 FTP uses a dedicated socket connection for each file upload, download and directory listing.
 This library supports two strategies: Passive Mode over IPv4 (PASV) and IPv6 (EPSV).
 Active Mode is not supported but could be added using this extension point.
-The signature of the function is `(client: Client) => Promise<void>` and its job is to set `client.ftp.dataSocket`.
+The signature of the function is `(ftp: FTPContext) => Promise<FTPResponse>` and its job is to set `ftp.dataSocket`.

 `get/set client.parseList`